 - Back up Tableau Server

-- Reinstall Tableau Server with the new authentication type.
+- Reinstall Tableau Server with the new identity store type.

 Step 1: Back up Tableau Server

-Follow the procedure, Creating a regular backup.
+Follow the procedure, Create a backup using the TSM command line interface (CLI).
 Run the

 backup command with the